 Pro: Remote recording programs are easy to use, affordable, and record decent quality audio for your guest while requiring little effort from them.

-- Zencastr relies heavily on a good internet connection, which results in a problem that we run into frequently – the audio drops out or makes popping noises which leads to the tracks going off-sync.
-This is called audio drift.
+- Zoom relies heavily on a good internet connection.
 If the connection is bad, the audio can be unusable and may result in a lot of the interview getting cut.
 If you use Squadcast, audio drift isn’t as much of a problem.

-- The audio you get from remote recording software is better than phone audio, but can sometimes still sound robotic and hollow, similar to Skype or Zoom.
+- The audio you get from remote recording software is better than phone audio, but can sometimes still sound robotic and hollow.

 Recording Phone Calls for Remote Interviews